"In the Sinaloan style" artists make the call to stay home - Asap Land

-Sinaloa.-In the Sinaloan style, this is how the Secretary of Public Security makes the call to stay home.
+Sinaloa.-In the Sinaloa style, this is how the Secretary of Public Security makes the call to stay home.

 Under the concept of "# Sinaloa Stay at home" artists and people from the state met to invite the Culichi population and why not everyone who gets the message to stay home.